krisrs1128/multimedia/README.md

 # multimedia <img src="man/figures/logo.png" align="right" width="200" alt=""/>

-`multimedia` is an R package for **multi**domain **media**tion analysis of microbiome data.
-It makes it easy to curate data, specify mediation and outcome model formulas, and carry out inference for direct and indirect effects.
-By specifying causal relationships between different data domains, it can support principled data integration.
+`multimedia` is an R package for **multi**modal **media**tion analysis of microbiome data.
+It streamlines data curation, mediation and outcome model specification, and statistical inference for direct and indirect effects.
+By defining causal relationships across data modalities, it can support principled data integration.
 You can read more about the package in our preprint:

 [H. Jiang, X. Miao, M. W. Thairu, M. Beebe, D. W. Grupe, R. J. Davidson,
 J. Handelsman, and K. Sankaran (2024). multimedia: Multimodal Mediation